-Nacco sued Applica for breach of the no-shop and related provisions in the merger agreement as well as other claims that Applica improperly aided Harbinger in its ultimately successful bid for Applica.
-In December 2009, the Delaware Chancery court judge hearing the case allowed the case to proceed to the discovery phase.
+4 Nacco sued Applica and Harbinger for breach of the "no-shop" and related provisions in the merger agreement as well as other claims that Applica improperly aided Harbinger in its ultimately successful bid for Applica.
+In February 2011, Nacco announced it had settled the lawsuit for \$60 million.